 7. Find a professional and reliable water damage restoration company

 To repair your home’s damage you’re going to need to find a contractor.
 Your insurance company will likely have a contractor they’ll recommend for you.
 You can also shop around and look for one on your own.
 Just remember, the water damage restoration and repair process involves several steps.
-Water need to extract professionally, The property must be cleared of water damage items, wet underpads, debris before any work can be done.
+Water needs to extract professionally, The property must be cleared of water damage items, wet underpads, and debris before any work can be done.
 And everything must be done according to IICRC codes and regulations.
 When you meet with a water damage company, ask for a written estimate detailing the costs of all supplies and labor and a detailed breakdown of all the work they plan on doing.
 Ask for their license number and do some research to make sure you’re dealing with reputable professionals.

 8. Finally, water damage restoration, repair, and invoice payments

-Once you’ve gotten a written estimate from a water damage certified company and have an inventory of your damaged items, you have to call or meet with your adjuster for a final approval.
+Once you’ve gotten a written estimate from a water damage certified company and have an inventory of your damaged items, you have to call or meet with your adjuster for final approval.
 If your contractor’s estimate is higher than your adjuster’s damage assessment, you have a few options.
 You can request for your adjuster to try to negotiate a better deal with your contractor.
 If you feel that your adjuster was off in his assessment, you can call your agent and plead your case.
 When the adjuster’s assessment, the contractor’s estimate, and your inventory of damaged items are all in agreement, you can sign the insurance claim.
 Your provider will let you know if you need to pay a deductible (in some disaster scenarios your deductible may be waived depending on your provider) and will issue you a check.
 The insurance claim process is a daunting experience.
 Stay calm, read your policy (twice!), and go through the steps.
 If you feel like you’re being given the short end of the stick, speak up.

 We have been working with many insurance companies over the years while providing water damage restoration services in GTA and Toronto.
 Insurance companies approve 5 Star cleaning and water damage restoration company, a reliable and professional who are IICRC certified, insured, and have WSIB.